schmonz/nbvm/PKGVM.md

 - Extend `rc.d-boot`:
     - Alpine
     - Void
-- Convert `pkgbuild-moretools` to a (perhaps ephemeral) meta-package
+- Convert `pkgbuild moretools` to a (perhaps ephemeral) meta-package
 - Install everything else I'm MAINTAINER for, as a (perhaps ephemeral) meta-package